jasminabihel/books-and-coffee/README.md

  ## **Technology** ##
+ * The idea for the web page was made using Balsamiq Wireframes.
  * The web page was constructed using VS code and Gitpod which is a cloud based development environment.
  * The web page was written using HTML and CSS.
  * The web page uses icons from FontAwesome.